-Criminal History and/or Background Investigations specify the state's policies concerning the conduct of criminal history and/or background investigations of individuals who provide waiver services (select one): This HCBS waiver offers a waiver participant to direct his or her care using the consumer-direction model of care.
-The waiver participant has the autonomy to select the direct support staff (personal assistants) of his or her choice.
+Criminal History and/or Background Investigations specify the state's policies concerning the conduct of criminal history and/or background investigations of individuals who are providing personal care type services in the capacity of a CAP in-home aide or a personal assistant.
+This HCBS waiver offers a waiver participant to direct their care using the consumer-directed model of care.
+The waiver participant has the autonomy to select the direct support staff (personal assistants) of their choice.
 The selected support worker (personal assistants) must undergo a criminal history record check prior to being hired to render the supplemental and supportive services.
-This HCBS waiver elicit the services of a financial management entity to conduct the criminal history record check of all direct support (personal assistants) staff under the consumer-direction option.
-During the recruitment and employment verification phase for consumer-direction, a state criminal history record check is conducted if residency in North Carolina is for less than 5 years.
-The standards of obtaining a national criminal history record checks are from a public or private entity that regularly conducts criminal history record checks are from a N.C. county that has adopted an appropriate local ordinance and has access to the Division of Criminal Information data bank or a public or private entity that regularly conducts criminal history record checks utilizing public records from a State agency.
+This HCBS waiver offers the services of a financial management entity to conduct the criminal history record check of all direct support (personal assistants) staff under the consumer-direction option.
+During the recruitment and employment verification phase for consumer direction, a state criminal history record check is conducted only in North Carolina if residency is verified for 5 years or more.
+A national criminal history record check is conducted if residency in North Carolina is for less than 5 years.
+The standards of obtaining a national criminal history record checks are from a public or private entity that regularly conducts criminal history record checks utilizing public records from a state agency.
+The standards of obtaining a state criminal history record checks are from a N.C.
+County that has adopted an appropriate local ordinance and has access to the Division of Criminal Information data bank or a public or private entity that regularly conducts criminal history record checks utilizing public records from a state agency.
+In-home aides who are hired by an agency, a criminal record check and registry check must be completed by that agency prior to hire.
+The agency follows the guidelines determined by their regulatory agency, Department of Health Services Regulations for administering background checks.
+The agency follows the guidelines determined by their regulatory agency, Department of Health Services Regulations or the governing agency for tribal providers or IHS/638 Compact Facilities for administering background checks.